Skip to content Skip to main navigation Skip to footer

 GENERAL STATEMENT OF RULES

 Rules cannot be made to cover every situation.
-Whenever situations come up that are not covered, in the course of deliberation, consideration should be given to the following:
+Whenever situations come up that are not covered, consideration should be given to the following:

-• Does the rule generally help or binder what we are about, that is, the racing of canoes?
+6. Does the rule generally help or hinder the sport of outrigger canoe racing?

 TYPES OF RACES